-The Assistance Mechanism for MSP was launched in 2016 to provide administrative and technical support to EU countries in implementing the MSP legislation.
-The project manages a website featuring information on existing MSP practices, processes and projects, a question and answer service, technical studies and a focal point service for EU countries.
+Since 2016, the European MSP Platform, financed by the European Maritime and Fisheries and Aquaculture Fund, provides administrative and technical support to EU countries in implementing the MSP legislation.
+The project manages a website featuring information on existing MSP practices, processes and projects, carries out technical studies, and provides a question and answer service.